AnnaGenina/pyGravSphere/README.md

 bsub Galaxy_1.sh
 ```

 Alternatively you can run **GravSphere** from your working directory.
-And select option 2 -- Submit jobs.
+Type *gravsphere.py* and select option 2 -- Submit jobs.
+Now pick if you want to run all of your galaxies, or specify which ones you'd like to run.

 #### On your laptop